jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/6_State_Of_Art.typ

 /* -------------------------------------------------------------------------- */
 That being said, the primary advantage of hydrogen-powered aircraft is the mitigation of negative environmental impacts associated with kerosene-driven aircraft.
 This advantage is consistent across all integration methods: non-structure integrated, fuselage-structure integrated, and #gls("swith").

 Both structure-integrated variations constitute niche fields within aerospace engineering, as evidenced by a review of the literature.
-However, when comparing the two approaches, it is observed that there is substantially more publicly available research on fuselage-integrated high-pressure tanks than on #glspl("swith").
+However, when comparing the two approaches, it is observed that there is appreciably more publicly available research on fuselage-integrated high-pressure tanks than on #glspl("swith").
-At the time of this thesis's composition, only one publicly available scientific paper
+At the time of this thesis's composition, only one publicly available scientific paper examining wing-integrated high-pressure gaseous hydrogen tanks was identified @Friedmann2023.
-// word addressing overused
-addressing wing-integrated high-pressure gaseous hydrogen tanks was identified @Friedmann2023.
 This paper cites multiple patents related to #glspl("swith"), including @Scheffel2015 from APUS @APUS_0.
-Beyond these patents, the paper does not reference any additional scientific work concretely
+Beyond these patents, the paper does not reference any additional scientific work concretely addressing #glspl("swith").
-// word addressing overused
-addressing #glspl("swith").

 The scarcity of openly available scientific work on #glspl("swith"), coupled with the limited number of aircraft manufacturers capable of demonstrating a functional #gls("swith"), suggests that the manufacturing industry could face significant challenges in the production process.
 A primary obstacle could be the complexity of producing a single component that integrates both the wing and the tubes.